 Rome now has 2.8 million inhabitants and 1.7 million cars

-There are 2 football teams in Rome, AS Rome and SS Lazio and they are arch rivals.
-The both play in the Olympic Stadium, the biggest stadium in Rome
+There are 2 football teams in Rome, AS Rome and SS Lazio and they are arch-rivals.
+They both play in the Olympic Stadium, the biggest stadium in Rome

 Rome’s university is the biggest in Europe and recently nominated one of the best for classical studies

 Rome’s famous cobbles are called sanpietrini (Little Saint Peters).
-This name comes form the place where they were first used, Piazza San Pietro (St Peter’s square)
+This name comes from the place where they were first used, Piazza San Pietro (St Peter’s square)

 There is nothing Spanish about the Spanish steps.
 In fact, they were built by Italian architects Francesco de Sanctis and Alessandro Specchi with French money.
 Their name seems to come from the fact that the Spanish embassy used to be beside them